Profile information

 Spanish: BeginnerThis host offers a language exchange

-We offer simple yet comfortable off-grid accommodation immersed in nature.
-You'll stay in a private cabin with a double bed, bathroom, and shower — ideal for solo travelers or couples seeking privacy and tranquility.
-There is also a shared main house with a communal kitchen, bathroom, and a single bed, available for another Workawayer or for group meals and relaxation.
-Additional mattresses can be provided upon request.
+Volunteers may stay in a private cabin with a double bed, bathroom, and shower, which is ideal for solo travelers or couples looking for privacy and tranquility.
+There is also a shared main house with a communal kitchen, bathroom, and space for relaxing or sharing meals.
+Extra mattresses can be provided if needed.

 A little more information